I have decided to coin a new term “Migraine Stomach.” This is for one of my early warning signals that a migraine is on its way.

 This phenomenon also explains why migraine medications taken by mouth aren’t effective for everyone – they aren’t always well absorbed into the bloodstream."
 (Rizzoli, et al., 2011, p.
 32).

-For more information please read our article on digestion problems.
+For more information please read my article on digestion problems.
 I have been taking stomach enzymes to help with this between migraines for a few years now.
-I use iherb.com for reliable supplements, plus they deliver world wide for a really reasonable price.

 Some people are not bothered by vomiting - I on the other hand will do pretty much anything NOT to.

-So I have tried everything to help with this and the best things I have found are these anti-nausea wrist bands by Korjo.
+So I have tried everything to help with this and the best things I have found are these anti-nausea wrist bands.

 I have supplied a link here, but I think you can get them at most pharmacies now for under $10.
 Check the travel section.
 Just follow the instructions so you get the meridian point pressure right on your wrist.
 I often just move them a little to stimulate the point until my stomach calms down.
 Plus, it is safe to leave them on for hours if you fall asleep.

 Ginger tea works if you can catch it all early enough.
 If you are too close to vomiting, then it is of no use.
 Smelling peppermint essential oil helps some people.
-As does digesting peppermint, if you can keep it down.
-I just use the wrist bands alone now.
+As does ingesting peppermint, if you can keep it down.
+I just use the wristbands alone now.
 They work well for me.

 It is an amino acid and I consider it essential to helping my body cope with all that I demand of it!
 It comes with a measuring scoop and I just take one scoop in the morning on an empty stomach in a small glass of water.
 One pot of powder lasts about three months.